Roshni96/Roshni96.github.io/index.md

 ---
 [Trivia](https://github.com/Roshni96/Trivia_app)
-<h5>Built a Trivia API that allows to search,add and modify trivia questions as well as answers.</h5>
+<h5>Built a Trivia API that allows users to search,add and modify trivia questions as well as answers.</h5>